mislam123/ContractTesting_PactFlow/README.md

 =========================================
 Check out the brunch {step 1}

-First of all, we can check the configaration is set up in consumer ....
+At first, we can check the configaration is set up in consumer ....
     \\consumer\src\main\java\com\freddie\pact\consumer\configaration\ConsumerConfiguration.java

     @Configuration